Hipparchia of Maroneia: Life

 Hipparchia was born c.
 350 BC in Maroneia, Thrace.
 Her family came to Athens, where Hipparchia's brother, Metrocles, became a pupil of the Cynic philosopher Crates of Thebes.
 Hipparchia fell in love with Crates, and developed such a passion for him, that she told her parents that if they refused to allow her to marry him, she would kill herself.
 They begged Crates to dissuade her, and he stood before her, removed his clothes, and said, "Here is the bridegroom, and this is his property."
 Hipparchia, however, was quite happy with this; she adopted the Cynic life assuming the same clothes that he wore, and appearing with him in public everywhere.
-Crates called their marriage "dog-coupling" (cynogamy).
+Crates called their marriage "dog-coupling" (cynogamy; the term 'Cynic' is derived from Ancient Greek kŭ́ōn, 'dog').
 We are told that they lived in the stoas and porticoes of Athens, and both Sextus Empiricus and the Latin-language writer Apuleius wrote accounts of their having sex, publicly, in broad daylight.
 Although this would have been consistent with Cynic shamelessness (anaideia), the mere fact that Hipparchia adopted male clothes and lived on equal terms with her husband would have been enough to shock Athenian society.
 Hipparchia had at least two children, a daughter, and a son named Pasicles.
 It is not known how or when she died.
 There is an epigram ascribed to Antipater of Sidon, as to what may have been written on her tomb:

 I, Hipparchia chose not the tasks of rich-robed woman, but the manly life of the Cynic.

 Brooch-clasped tunics, well-clad shoes, and perfumed headscarves pleased me not;